Evans scores 3 TDs, No. 23 App State tops Texas State 35-13

 Texas State: Wraps up the season next Saturday at Coastal Carolina.

-Appalachian State: Can wrap up Sun Belt Eastern Division championship with a win at Troy on Friday night.
+Appalachian State: Will host the Sun Belt Conference championship game with a win at Troy on Friday night.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25